How to move up the council housing waiting list

 Make sure the council is following the law and their own rules.
 Point out any mistakes

-You can ask for a review first and then provide follow up information.
-The council may set a deadline for you to provide the information by.
+You can ask for a review first and then give follow up information.
+The council may set a deadline for giving the information.

 If you're renting privately, contact the environmental health team at the council.
 An inspection and report from environmental health could increase your priority.